Fabryprog/BTCTopTraderSentimentIndex_bot/README.md

 The Top Trader Sentiment Index reflects the percentage of long vs short positions held by the top 100 traders.

-The Telegram bot notify you ONLY when long or short values are greatest of 50%.
+The Telegram bot checks every 5 minutes and notify you ONLY when long or short values are greatest of 50%.
 For future usage, I add also the BTC / USD value

 ## BOT screenshot